brighthive/data-resource-generator/docs/source/use_cases.rst

 1. This can be used to allow non-database users to create and use databases with a RESTful API interface

-1. Quickly stand up database and APIs programmatically.
+1. Quickly stand up a database with RESTful API programmatically.

 1. By leveraging Open API Specification 3.0 (OAS3 or Swagger) you can automate the building of API clients.